DEFRA/forms-prototype/app/data/research-rounds/feature-summary.md

 #### Major Redesign (Round 11 - March 2025)

 - Users confused by settings only appearing after saving a question
+- Quote: "I'm slightly confused as to why these are offered at this point and not when creating the question."
+[Round 11, March 2025]
 - Recommendation: Introduce page condition settings earlier in flow
 - 'Existing vs New Condition' order led to incorrect selections
 - Recommendation: Reorder 'Create new' vs 'Add existing' options